It’s the type of question that does not get asked very often, does wood either conduct or insulate against electricity?

 But it is an important question because there is considerable misinformation about whether wood can actually conduct electricity or not.

 With some saying that it can conduct and others saying that wood insulates, what is the actual answer?

-That depends on whether there is moisture present in the wood or not.
-Because dry wood acts as an insulator while wet wood can conduct electricity.
+While wood is an insulator and does not conduct electricity, that depends on whether there is moisture present in it or not.
+So, in simple terms, dry wood acts as an insulator but when it’s wet it conducts some electricity.

 You may have noticed that telephone poles made from wood occasionally get struck by lighting which indicates that they conduct electricity, but this usually occurs to the wood being wet from the rain.

-A word of advice, stay away from any tall structure, telephone poles, and the like, to be safe when lightning is occurring.
+A word of advice, stay away from any tall structures, telephone poles, and the like, to be safe when lightning is occurring.